hkscy/Basic-SPN-cryptanalysis/README.md

 2. linear_cryptanalysis - Attacks the basic SPN cipher using linear cryptanalysis.
 We derive a linear approximation for the first three rounds that we then use to derive some of the key bits.
+Running this file will print the Linear Approximation Table for the simple SPN S-box, generate a random key and then will recover 8~bits of the key using linear cryptanalytic techniques.

 # Constructing linear approximations for the complete cipher